-- 5.3.1.1 The assessment of each topic (e.g. marine mammals, traffic and transport, shipping and navigation etc.) forms a separate chapter of this PEIR.
-For each topic, the following components are included within each chapter: - Identification of the study area for the topic specific assessments; - A description of the planning policy and guidance context; - Summary of consultation activity undertaken to date, including comments received in the Scoping Opinion; - Description of the environmental baseline conditions; and • - Presentation of impact assessment, which includes: • - Identification of the maximum design scenario for each impact assessment; 0 - A description of the measures adopted as part of Hornsea Three, including mitigation and 0 design measures that form part of the project's design; - Identification of likely impacts and assessment of the significance of identified effects, taking Ο into account any mitigation measures adopted as part of Hornsea Three, which are designed to prevent, reduce or offset environmental effects; - Identification of any further mitigation measures in respect of likely significant effects (in 0 addition to those measures that form part of the Hornsea Three design) which have yet to be confirmed; - Identification of any future monitoring required; 0 - Assessment of any cumulative effects with other developments planned in the area; and Ο - Assessment of any transboundary effects.
-0 - Each topic chapter also outlines any additional work, including further assessment or survey work, which 5.3.1.2 will be undertaken prior to the completion of the EIA and finalisation of the Environmental Statement. - 5.3.1.3 Inter-related effects are assessed in a separate chapter in both the offshore volume (volume 2, chapter 11) and the onshore volume (volume 3, chapter 11). - 5.3.1.4 The approach to the principal components of the EIA is described in further detail in the sections below.
+- The assessment of each topic (e.g. marine mammals, traffic and transport, shipping and navigation etc.) 5.3.1.1 forms a separate chapter of this Environmental Statement.
+For each topic chapter, the following components are included: - Identification of the study area for the topic-specific assessments; - Description of the planning policy and guidance context; - Summary of consultation activity, including comments received in the Scoping Opinion and on the Preliminary Environmental Information Report (PEIR); - Description of the environmental baseline conditions; and - Presentation of impact assessment, which includes: - Identification of the maximum design scenario for each impact assessment; 0 - A description of the measures adopted as part of Hornsea Three, including mitigation and 0 design measures which seek to prevent, reduce or offset environmental effects; - Identification of likely impacts and assessment of the significance of identified effects, taking 0 into account any mitigation measures adopted as part of Hornsea Three; - Identification of any further mitigation measures required in respect of likely significant effects 0 (in addition to those measures adopted as part of Hornsea Three), together with consideration of any residual effects; - Identification of any future monitoring required; 0 - Assessment of any cumulative effects with other major developments, including those that are Ο proposed, consented and under construction (including, where applicable, those projects, plans or activities that are currently operational that were not operational when baseline data was collected); and - Assessment of any transboundary effects (i.e. effects on other European Economic Area (EEA) 0 states) - 5.3.1.2 Inter-related effects (i.e. inter-relationships between environmental topic areas) are assessed in a separate chapter in both the offshore volume (volume 2, chapter 12) and the onshore volume (volume 3, chapter 11). - The approach to the principal components of the EIA process is described in further detail in the following 5.3.1.3 sections.